-Scottish English and Southern British English Native Production of the Contrast

-There is considerable difference in the production of the /i/-/ɪ/ contrast for Scottish versus Southern English speakers with respect to the relative use of the acoustic dimensions that signal the contrast.
-Regarding spectral vowel height, as expressed by the first formant frequency (F1), there is a large height difference between Scottish and Southern English /ɪ/.
+Scottish English and Southern British English native production of the contrast.
+There is a considerable difference in the production of the /i/-/ɪ/ contrast for Scottish versus Southern English speakers with respect to the relative use of the acoustic dimensions that signal the contrast.
+As for spectral vowel height, as expressed by the first formant frequency (F1), there is a large height difference between Scottish and Southern /ɪ/.
 For instance, Labov (1994, p.
-169) showed a Cockney speaker whose /ɪ/ is even higher than her /i/.
+169) shows a Cockney speaker whose /ɪ/ is even higher than her /i/.
 As for vowel duration, the Scottish vowel length rule (Hewlett, Matthews, & Scobbie, 1999; McClure, 1977; Scobbie, Turk, & Hewlett, 1999) states that in many varieties and styles of Scottish English /i/ and /ɪ/ are equally long (as a transfer from the Scots language), although there could be slight differences between the two before fricatives or voiced consonants.
-Table 1 shows the F1 and duration values reported for a single Southern English and a single Scottish speaker by Escudero and Boersma (2003), averaged over eight words (produced 50 times each in a carrier sentence) that showed some realistic variation with respect to the voicing of the following consonant and the number of syllables.
+Table 1 shows the F1 and duration values reported for a single Southern and a single Scottish speaker by Escudero & Boersma (2003), averaged over eight words (produced 50 times each in a carrier sentence) that showed some realistic variation with respect to the voicing of the following consonant and the number of syllables.